dvespasiani/Archaic_introgression_in_PNG/code/README.md

 ## Workflow
 * Sort SNPs by ancestry and filter them in order to yield a high-confidence set of archaic variants
 * Annotate SNPs across genome (VEP) and chromatin functional elements, comparing SNPs impact across cells
-* Evaluate the function of regulatory variants via motifbreakR retrieving DNA motifs from Jaspar 2018, HOCOMOCO v.10 and ENCODE databases.
+* Evaluate the function of regulatory variants via motifbreakR retrieving DNA motifs from Jaspar 2018, HOCOMOCO v11 databases.
+Results were filtered to remove SNPs disrupting same motif across the two databases.
+For these variants keep those where that where the scoreRef-scoreAlt differnce in the PWM is the highest.
+* Combine these SNPs with TF cluster info
 * Retrieve the set of regulated genes and compare their functions among ancestries
 * Gene regulatory networks was generated using the stringApp v 1.3.0 in Cytoscape v 3.7.1